frigg/frigg-hq/README.md

 ## Config file
 Frigg supports config file to give details about what kind of tasks to perform.
 The file should be named `.frigg.yml` and placed in the root of the project.
-The fields allowed in the config is described below:

-### `task`
-Should be defined as a list of commands.
-Those commands will be run in the order they are defined during the run.

-### `webhooks`
-Should be defined as a list of urls where frigg can post status about the build.

-### `comment`
-If set to `false`, frigg will not comment on commits on Github only set commit status in the Github API
+More information about the config file can be found on [frigg.io/docs/](https://frigg.io/docs/).